 SOA approach allows for reuse of micro-services within your pipelines.
 And also with its meta-driven and not code-driven service approach your team can easily create or modify existing orchestrations with ease without going through a lengthy code build-outs and deployment process.
 Thus your solutions can support iterative process for modifying solutions that do not require a time consuming process of code re-writes and package deployments.

-(Figure: SOA framework in Adeptia AIS)
+(Figure: SOA framework in Adeptia's solution)

 Let’s discuss some of the key components of this data integration architecture in more detail.